Manning Marable: Malcolm X biography

-Marable's biography of Malcolm X concluded that Malcolm X exaggerated his early criminal career, and engaged in a homosexual relationship with a white businessman.
-He also concluded that some of the killers of Malcolm X are still alive and were never charged.
+Marable's biography of Malcolm X concluded that Malcolm X exaggerated his early criminal career, and engaged in a homosexual relationship with a white businessman when he was a teen which if true would be considered abuse rather than simply a relationship as Marable claims.
+However, there is no evidence for this claim and his motive for making this claim may have been to compete with the already extremely popular book The Autobiography of Malcolm X which Time Magazine listed as one of the most influential books.
+He also concluded that some of the killers of Malcolm X are still alive and were never charged, which helped the author appear less biased.

 Critics of the biography contend that the focus on Marable's discussion of Malcolm's potential same-sex relationships, about three sentences long in a 592-page book, overlooks more important political statements Marable makes about Malcolm's underlying lifelong commitment to revolutionary Pan Africanism.

 Malcolm X: A Life of Reinvention was nominated for the National Book Award, and The New York Times ranked it among the 10 Best Books of 2011.
 It was one of three nominees for the inaugural Andrew Carnegie Medal for Excellence in Nonfiction (2012) presented by the American Library Association for the best adult non-fiction.
 It was awarded the Pulitzer Prize for History in 2012.